ybanens/digital-tools/content/5-publish.md

 # Phase 5: Publication

+{% include figure.html img="ch-publication.png" alt="A boy speaks on the phone" caption="Hello?
+I'd like to tell you a story" width="75%" %}

 {% capture text %}Managing your profile and professional relationships is as important as your actual research.{% endcapture %}
 {% include alert.md text=text color=secondary %}